Sexual Harassment Claims Against Casey Affleck Could Steal His Oscar

 When Gorka told Casey Affleck to get out of her bed, the lesser known Affleck sibling “slammed the door in anger.”
 At the time, the actor was married to Summer Phoenix, the sister of his close friend and I’m Still Here co-star Joaquin Phoenix.

 Casey Affleck and Summer split six years later, in 2015.
-The two are raising their two sons, 12-year-old Indiana and eight-year-old Atticus.
+The two are raising their two sons, 12-year-old Indiana and 8-year-old Atticus.
 Amanda White, who co-produced I’m Still Here with the actor, also filed a sexual harassment lawsuit against Affleck, claiming that her $50,000 fee for producing the 2010 film was withheld because she had refused to sleep with Casey Affleck and his several prostitutes.

 The actor has lived in the shadow of big brother Ben Affleck for years, and yet he didn’t even thank him while accepting his first Golden Globe, according to the Sydney Morning Herald.

-The older Affleck brother appeared on Jimmy Kimmel Live to roast his younger brother Casey Affleck for not mentioning his name in his Golden Globes acceptance speech last Sunday.
+The older Affleck brother appeared on Jimmy Kimmel Live to roast his younger brother, Casey Affleck, for not mentioning his name in his Golden Globes acceptance speech last Sunday.
 It seemed like the younger Affleck in his acceptance speech thanked everyone, even Amazon CEO Jeff Bezos.
 Everyone but his older brother.

 "He thanked people he doesn't even know." @BenAffleck is a bit upset #CaseyAffleck didn't thank him after winning a #GoldenGlobe. #TheGNShow pic.twitter.com/jVhCCDn7l1